andersmurphy/hyperlith/README.md

 **Q:** *Why do I get 403 when running the examples locally in Chrome or Safari?*

-**A:** *The session and csrf cookies use `Secure` this means that these cookies won't be set on localhost when using chrome or safari (as they require HTTPS) .
+**A:** *The session  use `Secure` this means that these cookies won't be set on localhost when using chrome or safari (as they require HTTPS) .
 If you want to use Chrome or Safari for local development you can run `caddy run` to start a local https proxy on https://localhost:3030.
 The local `caddyfile` can be [found here](https://github.com/andersmurphy/hyperlith/blob/master/Caddyfile).
 The goal is for development to be as close to production as possible, and Hyperlith is designed to be run behind a reverse proxy.*

 ## Rational (more like a collection of opinions)